ibm-cloud-docs/event-notifications/en-push-chrome.md

 * `Destination name`: add a name for the Destination.
 * `Destination description`: add an optional description for the destination.
 * `Destination type`: select Chrome Push Notifications type from the dropdown list.
-* Add your website URL to get it whitelisted.
+* Add your website URL to get it allow listed.
 * Add the `Server Key`, which you got from `Get FCM credentials` section.
 * When Chrome destination is created.
 Edit the created destination to get public vapId key required for web sdk.